founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 LIMIT 10;
 ```

-**Expected output interpretation:** Top 10 products contributing most to revenue and units sold — used for menu prioritization and promotional focus.
+**Output interpretation:** Top 10 products contributing most to revenue and units sold — used for menu prioritization and promotional focus.

 ---